TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_03.md

 ### List

 The list is a simple collection of values.
 It can consist repeating values.
-They are represented internaly as linked lists and they have the following characteristics:
+They are represented internaly as linked lists, and they have the following characteristics:

 - They support adding/removing elements (adding from the front is faster than from the back)
 - Memory usage scales with the list size.
 The more elements the list has, the more memory it requires